theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/apocryphon-of-john/text/index.md

 description: "The Secret Book of John — Sophia’s fall and the birth of Yaldabaoth.
 A revelation of the false cosmos and the soul’s hidden origin."
 tagline: "A revelation granted to John by the Living Christ — unveiling Sophia’s fall, the false god Yaldabaoth, and the divine spark hidden within humanity."
 tier: free
-scrollId: "the-vault-codex-reborn-nag-hammadi-codex-ii-apocryphon-of-john"
+pageId: "the-vault-codex-reborn-nag-hammadi-codex-ii-apocryphon-of-john-text"

 glyph: "🜂"
-glyphRow: ["🜂","🕯","🜂"]
+glyphRow: ["🜂", "🕯", "🜂"]
 bodyClass: "vault"
-accent: vault
+accent: "vault"

-# ✅ Corrected path to Codex II placement
+# ✅ Correct text path consistency
-permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/apocryphon-of-john/index.html"
+permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/apocryphon-of-john/text/index.html"

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }